How to run a hybrid all-hands meeting

 All-hands meetings have always been a challenge – finding the time and space for an entire company to come together is difficult.
 Well, except for fully remote teams, for whom the logistical challenges start and end at creating and clicking a Zoom meeting link.

-In this piece, we'll take a look at what hybrid all-hands meetings are, what equipment you need to run a successful hybrid meeting, and share some practical tips to help you make your event a success.
+In this article, we’ll break down what hybrid all-hands meetings are, the technology for hybrid meetings you’ll need to run them effectively, and share some best practices to make your next event a success.

 What is a hybrid all-hands meeting?